 Because of the flexibility of the open source Google Apps for Education platform, we host most of our materials in Google Docs, Slides, and Sheets.
 We encourage teachers to make copies and adapt documents for their students’ needs and the contexts in which they teach.
 For additional help on how to make a copy of a Google Doc, please watch this video.

-The curriculum maps are the “homepage” for the Living Environment and Earth Science courses, presenting unit titles, assessments, approximate time frame, and key content and skills.
-The curriculum maps are intended to support teachers in planning a spiral curriculum and understanding the course as a whole.
+The course maps are the “homepage” for the Living Environment and Earth Science courses.
+The maps are intended to support teachers in planning a spiral curriculum and understanding the course as a whole.

 The New Visions Science Curriculum strategically spirals core concepts (such as evolution) and themes (such as energy transfer) to facilitate multiple opportunities for students to interact with the overarching themes of biology and earth science, and to promote success on the Regents exam.